ut21/Ray-Tracing-Basics/raytracingblog.md

 #endif
 ```

-It defines all the necessary constructors, operations, and methods that we will require to manipulate rgb values.
+It defines all the necessary constructors, operations, and methods that  will be required to manipulate rgb values.
 Make sure to use header guards, otherwise you might run into problems like this which are a pain to debug 🙃

 ![alt text](image.png)

-Now we can change our main function to use vec3:
+Now I could change our main function to use vec3:

 ```cpp
 #include <iostream>